Thursday, 14 December 2023

 Laravel Class Imagick not found

-This error appears when the Imagick extension is either:
+This error happens when the Imagick extension is either

-• Installed for a different PHP version than the one Laravel is using.
+• Installed for a version of PHP that is not the one that Laravel is using.

-• Installed incorrectly on Windows (wrong DLL file).
+• Installed wrong on Windows (wrong DLL file).

-• Not loaded due to misconfiguration after a PHP or server upgrade.
+• Not loaded because of a misconfiguration after upgrading PHP or the server.

-First, you need to install the Imagick PHP extension on your server.
-The installation steps can vary depending on your operating system.
+You need to install the Imagick PHP extension on your server first.
+Depending on your operating system, the steps for installation may be different.

 sudo apt-get install php-imagick

-Once installed, PHP will automatically detect the extension, but you may still need to enable it or restart the server.
+After you install PHP, it will automatically find the extension, but you may still need to turn it on or restart the server.

 For Red Hat or CentOS servers: